Library

 All Year 7, 8 and 9 students are encouraged to read non-fiction and fiction texts at their individual reading level for at least 20 minutes per day.
 Students are given time to read during the school day but are also encouraged to read at home.

-Book Clubs held in the library every Tuesday (Year 7), Wednesday (Chippy Chapters) and Friday (Year 8 +) lunchtime.
-Activities include shadowing the Oxfordshire Book Award and The CILIP Carnegie Book Award, meeting authors, book discussion and reviews, games and competitions.
-Readers of all abilities are welcome.
+Book Club is held in the library every Friday lunchtime.
+Activities include shadowing the Oxfordshire Book Award and The CILIP Carnegie Book Award, Spark!
+School Book Awards, meeting authors, book discussion and reviews, games and competitions.
+Readers of all abilities and ages are welcome.

 The library offers opportunities for students to help manage the library during break and lunchtime.
 Students are trained to issue and return resources, shelve, prepare new books and organise book displays.
 If you would like to volunteer, please see the librarian.